Expected Performance of Cosmic Muon Veto Detector: Veto Criteria and Efficiency

 Most of the events triggered in the miniICAL detector result in hits in the top wall.
-The two side walls (left and right) have fewer hits because of the specific trigger criteria mentioned in section \ref{event_generation}.
+The two side walls (left and right) have fewer hits because of the specific trigger criteria mentioned in Section \ref{event_generation}.
 The exact position of the muon in the CMVD wall is not precisely determined from the extrapolated position due to uncertainty in the reconstruction and multiple scattering with detector material.
-The efficiency of a CMVD is defined as the fraction of events with valide super-clusters near the extrapolated muon positions in the CMVD detector.
+The efficiency of CMVD is defined as the fraction of events with valid superclusters near the extrapolated muon positions in the CMVD detector.
 The muon track in the RPC stack with good fit quality is considered here to reduce the uncertainties in the extrapolated position in the CMVD.
-A super-cluster as defined above must have at least 2 layers of nearby scintillator detectors and 2 or more SiPMs associated with it must have signal above 2.5 photo-electron.
-The "good fit quality" of a track is quantified by its $\chi^{2}$ and total number of hits (nhits) in the RPC stack.
+A supercluster as defined above must have at least two layers of nearby EPS detectors and 2 or more SiPMs associated with it must have a signal above 2.5 photo-electron.
+The "good fit quality" of a track is quantified by its $\chi^{2}$ and the total number of hits (nhits) in the RPC stack.